Edu2805/product-ordering-API/README.md

 <p><img src="https://github.com/Edu2805/product-ordering-API/blob/main/img/Get.png" title="Readme"/>Consult an purchase</p>
 <p>🔗 http://localhost:8080/purchase/{uuidPurchase}</p>
 <hr>
-<p>NOTE: It is possible to use the paramos feature to perform queries/filters by CLIENT name and PRODUCT name by typing any letter, for that, use the endpoints:  🔗 http://localhost:8080/client and 🔗 http://localhost:8080/product</p>
+<p>NOTE: It is possible to use the params feature to perform queries/filters by CLIENT name and PRODUCT name by typing any letter, for that, use the endpoints:  🔗 http://localhost:8080/client and 🔗 http://localhost:8080/product</p>